 There are many different features that come with a good DJ controller including sound card inputs and outputs, digital effects like flanger, reverb and echo as well as an integrated mixer.

-Let’s take a look at the top DJ Controllers for 2021:
+Let’s take a look at the top DJ Controllers: